 - 4.2.1 This policy sets out the general considerations that will apply when considering new applications for new development, and is included to help guide applicants on some of the key issues, which will need to be addressed.
 More detailed policies on water, air quality, transport and design are included elsewhere in this plan. - 4.2.2 The policy contains a 'presumption in favour of sustainable development', in accordance with the National Planning Policy Framework.
-The Council will always work with applicants jointly to find solutions which mean that proposals can be approved wherever possible, and to secure development that improves the economic, social and environmental conditions in the area that underpin the health and well being of communities. - 4.2.3 When considering large-scale development (defined in this case as having a significant enough impact to trigger the need for an Environmental Impact Assessment) the Council may require the carrying out of an agricultural land classification survey as part of that assessment. - 4.2.4 In respect of land stability issues, as a consequence of past mining activity, The Coal Authority is a statutory consultee on all planning applications, with the exception of those identified on their defined exemptions list, within the defined Development High Risk Areas.
-Where land falls within these areas, development proposals must be supported by a Coal Mining Risk Assessment, or equivalent, in order to identify any potential risks to the new development and any required remediation measures.
-These assessments must be carried out by a suitably qualified person to the current British Standards and approved guidance.
+The Council will always work with applicants jointly to find solutions which mean that proposals can be approved wherever possible, and to secure development that improves the economic, social and environmental conditions in the area that underpin the health and well being of communities. - 4.2.3 When considering large-scale development (defined in this case as having a significant enough impact to trigger the need for an Environmental Impact Assessment) the Council may require the carrying out of an agricultural land classification survey as part of that assessment.

-4.2.5 With regards to the presumption in favour of sustainable development a variation of this policy has been put forward by Central Government and the Planning Inspectorate to be included in future plans, and is considered necessary for a plan to be found 'sound' at Examination.
+4.2.4 With regards to the presumption in favour of sustainable development a variation of this policy has been put forward by Central Government and the Planning Inspectorate to be included in future plans, and is considered necessary for a plan to be found 'sound' at Examination.
 The policy also aims to guide potential developers as to some of the key issues that will be considered when assessing applications for development.